National Association of State Retirement Administrators

 The Public Fund Survey is an online compendium of key characteristics and trends affecting most of the nation’s largest public retirement systems.
 The Survey is provided by the National Association of State Retirement Administrators.

-First published in 2003 based on FY 02 findings including comparatives from FY 01, this marks the 20th edition of the Public Fund Survey Summary of Findings.
-The Survey contains data on public retirement systems that provide pension and other benefits for 13.0 million active (working) members and 10.5 million annuitants (those receiving a regular benefit, including retirees, disabilitants and surviving beneficiaries).
-At the end of fiscal year 2021, systems in the Survey held combined defined benefit plan assets of $4.90 trillion.
-The membership and assets of systems included in the Survey comprise approximately 88 percent of the entire state and local government defined benefit plan community.
-Since FY 13, much of the survey data has been compiled by the Center for Retirement Research at Boston College as part of Public Plans Data (PPD), an online, interactive resource containing public retirement system information culled chiefly from public retirement system annual financial reports and actuarial valuations.
+First published in 2003 based on FY 02 findings including comparatives from FY 01, this marks the 21st edition of the Public Fund Survey Summary of Findings.
+The Survey contains data on public retirement systems that provide pension and other benefits for 13.1 million active (working) members and 10.6 million annuitants (those receiving a regular benefit, including retirees, disabilitants and surviving beneficiaries).
+At the end of fiscal year 2022, systems in the Survey held combined defined benefit plan assets of $4.5 trillion.
+The membership and assets of systems included in the Survey comprise nearly 90 percent of the entire state and local government defined benefit plan community.
+Since FY 13, portions of survey data have been collected from Public Plans Data (PPD), an online, interactive resource containing public retirement system information culled chiefly by the Center for Retirement Research at Boston College from public retirement system annual financial reports and actuarial valuations.
 In addition to the Center for Retirement Research at Boston College, the PPD is sponsored also by NASRA, MissionSquare Research Institute, and the Government Finance Officers Association.
-This report, focusing on FY 21, uses graphs and narrative to illustrate and describe changes in selected elements of public retirement systems and the pension plans and funds they oversee.
+This report, focusing on FY 22, uses graphs and narrative to illustrate and describe changes in selected elements of public retirement systems and the pension plans and funds they oversee.

 Some of the information in this report is presented in the context of changes to median, or midpoint, data.
 Presenting changes based on a median, rather than aggregate (total) basis, reduces the effects of very large plans and plans with extreme or exceptional results, enabling readers to focus on the experience of a more typical plan instead of results that could be skewed by the experience of one or a few outliers.